-How To Find The Most Affordable Car Insurance in Washington, D.C.
+How To Find The Most Affordable Car Insurance in Washington

-In Washington, D.C., the average cost of car insurance is $1,464, which is 3 percent more than the national average.
-D.C. residents could certainly use a break on their car insurance.
-Lucky for them there are ways to lower auto insurance premiums.
-We will look at those money-saving tips a little bit later on.
-First, let’s take a closer look at car insurance in Washington, D.C.
+In Washington, the average cost of a car insurance premium is $1,160, which is almost 19 percent less than the national average.
+That’s a good deal but it could be an even better deal for Washington drivers.
+There are tips and strategies that bring car insurance premiums even lower.
+We will get to those tips a bit later on but first let’s take a closer look at car insurance in Washington.

 A More Robust Policy Costs More

-A more robust policy with collision insurance, comprehensive insurance and $1,000 deductibles costs $1,203.
-Collision insurance is coverage that helps to replace or repair your car if it is damaged in an accident with another vehicle or object such as a tree or a fence.
+Collision insurance is coverage that helps to repair or replace your car if it is damaged in an accident with another vehicle or object such as a tree or a fence.
 Comprehensive insurance covers events that aren’t covered by collision coverage.
-These events include vandalism, theft and fire and damages from weather such as a hailstorm, a windstorm, a hurricane and a tornado.
-If you have a loan on your car, your lender may require you to carry collision coverage and comprehensive coverage.
-A deductible is the amount you need to pay before your auto insurance company begins to pay for damages to your car or losses.
-Both collision insurance and comprehensive insurance require deductibles.
-Choosing a high deductible is one way to save money on your car insurance premium.
+These events include vandalism, theft, fire and damages from weather such as a windstorm, a tornado, a hurricane and a hailstorm.

 How to Save Money on Car Insurance